victorponz/Ciberseguridad-PePS/_posts/2021-01-09-Práctica-Docker.md

 RUN useradd --user-group --create-home --shell /bin/false app

 # set up and copy files to /home/app
-ENV HOME=/usr/app
+ENV HOME=/home/app
-WORKDIR /home/app
+WORKDIR /var/www/html
-COPY . /home/app
+COPY . /var/www/html/

 # The PHP app is going to save its state in /data so we make a /data inside the container
-RUN mkdir /data && chown -R app /data && chmod 777 /data
+RUN mkdir /data && chown -R app /data && chmod 755 /data && chmod -R 755 /var/www/html

 # we need custom php configuration file to enable userdirs
 COPY php.conf /etc/apache2/mods-available/php7.3.conf

 # enable userdir and php
-RUN a2enmod userdir && a2enmod php7.3
+RUN a2enmod php7.3

 # we run a script to stat the server; the array syntax makes it so ^C will work as we want
 CMD  ["./entrypoint.sh"]